mikeoliphant/stompbox/README.md

 This repository is the core codebase.
 It can be run as a headless [jack](https://github.com/jackaudio) client using the stompbox-jack application.

 [StompboxUI](https://github.com/mikeoliphant/StompboxUI) is the front-end GUI repository for stompbox.
-It can be used as a remote application to connect and control stompbox-jack, or it can be built with the along with the core code into a VST3 plugin.
+It can be used as a remote application to connect and control stompbox-jack, or it can be built along with the core code into a VST3 plugin.

 I run it as both a VST3 plugin in a DAW on my PC, and on my Raspberry Pi pedalboard.